Relational Mapping

 -

-Import and use the repository in api/users/route.jsto implement aGETmethod that returns all users along with their posts usingread():app/api/users/route.jsimport * as users from "@/repos/users.js"; export async function GET(request) { return Response.json(await users.read()); }
+api/users/route.jsto implement aGETmethod that returns all users along with their posts usingread():app/api/users/route.jsimport * as users from "@/repos/users.js"; export async function GET(request) { return Response.json(await users.read()); } -

 Test the route using Postman (opens in a new tab).